 A member of the UWC Movement, we have a passionate belief in the importance of education as a force for good in the world, and in the power of our mission, which is more relevant today than ever before.
 First developed by educationalist Kurt Hahn, our educational principles have since been expanded and refined by educators from across the globe, and are borne out by research.

-The diagram below, and the statement above it, outlines how our guiding statements join together in service of our students and our mission.
+The diagram below, and the statement above it, outlines how our Guiding Statements join together in service of our students and, ultimately, our Mission.

 UWCSEA will be a leader in international education.
 We will have a worldwide reputation for providing a challenging, holistic, values-based education with an emphasis upon academic achievement, service to others, environmental stewardship, teamwork and leadership.